a-lud/a-lud.github.io/_posts/2022-06-02-Comparing-chromosomal-sequences.md

 # Step 2: MCScan

 The steps above were just to generate annotations for our sequences of interest.
-The next step is to actually align and compare the `hydmaj` and `hydcur` chromosome-1 sequences.
+The next step is to actually align and compare the `hydmaj` and `hydcur` chromosome 1 sequences.
 The files we've created above (`GFF3` and `CDS`) will be utilised by `MCScan` to conduct this analysis.

 The script `02-mcscan.sh` contains working code for all the examples shown below for samples *H. major*